 The primary way to reach out to a specific group of people is through postal mail – unless or until your prospect gives you permission to use email.
 (Of course any Internet leads you gather will have volunteered their email addresses, so go ahead and use them.)

 If you have time and like to write, you can write your own letters or postcard copy.
-This blog post offers guidelines to help you write appealing letters.
+This page offers 5 rules for writing appealing prospecting letters.

 You may also have letters that come with a CRM package or from your franchise.
 Before you use them, check to see that they don’t violate any of the rules listed in the guidelines.
 (Unfortunately, some do violate those rules.)

 To successfully develop a geographic territory it would be wise to reach out at least monthly – perhaps for years.
 So what do you do when you get to the end of a letter set?